adonisjs/v6-docs/content/docs/fundamentals/scaffolding.md

 }
 ```

-Sometimes you may want to not insert the variable value in the `.env.example` file.
-You can do so by using the `omitFromExample` key.
+Sometimes you may want to **not** insert the variable value in the `.env.example` file.
+You can do so by using the `omitFromExample` option.

 ```ts
 const codemods = await command.createCodemods()